isaacwisdom/RemarkableLamyEraser/README.md

 - [ ] RM1 support (testers needed)
 - [ ] Nice install script
 - [ ] toltec package
-- [ ] Some way of changing the toggle mode preference while the service is already running (Anyone have any ideas for this?)
+- [ ] flexible triggers (such as "click", "press and hold", "double click", "double click and hold", etc.)
-- [ ] Double press to undo
+- [ ] freely assignable actions (as listed below, able to assign to any trigger above) *(these last two will require some significant code restructuring)*

 # Testing Branch
 The testing branch is used for code that builds towards the items on the TODO list above, but isn't yet in a format that is